weblicht/curb/src/components/ConRels/README.md

 ### Container

 `ConRelsContainer`: a data container for conceptual relation objects.
-These objects are fetched via the API by the (originating) synset ID.
+These objects are queried from the API by the (originating) synset ID.
-The required fetch parameters look like: `{ synsetId: someId }`.
+The required query parameters look like: `{ synsetId: someId }`.

 ### Display components